 Mobilizing community support for low carbon mobility in Maharashtra’s cities

 A shift to low carbon mobility in Indian cities is urgently needed to tackle air pollution, greenhouse gas emissions and social inequality in the mobility sector.
-This IKI Small Grants project mobilizes support for low carbon mobility initiatives in Maharashtra.
-It mobilizes civil society networks and sets up city specific compendia.
-The compendia will be utilized to widen civil society engagement.
-Through advocacy action plans they will be supported in raising demands for low carbon initiatives to the respective municipal authorities.
+This IKI Small Grants project mobilizes support for low carbon mobility initiatives in Maharashtra state.
+It mobilizes civil society networks and sets up city-specific lists of low carbon mobility initiatives.
+These compendia are utilized to widen civil society engagement.
+Through advocacy action plans they are supported in raising demands for low carbon initiatives to the respective municipal authorities.
 Examples for such initiatives to be advocated for are public bike share systems, low carbon city bus systems, or pedestrian-friendly neighbourhoods.

 The IKI Small Grants project is initiated with the belief that a successful shift to low carbon mobility in cities requires greater engagement and demand from a wide section of civil society.
 India has already implemented policies and initiatives at national level such as Promoting Low Carbon Mobility and the Climate Smart Cities Assessment Framework, however, at the city-level climate concerns are not the drivers of solutions.
 Since urban transport is a state subject, projects and budget allocations are driven locally.
 Unless there is vocal and demonstrable support for low carbon mobility initiatives from the grassroot-level, the political economy is likely to pursue vehicle-centric solutions, rapidly increasing urban transport emissions.